Bushell-lab/Structure-seq2-with-hippuristanol-treatment-in-MCF7-cells/README.md

 Structure_seq_common_data.R and Structure_seq_variables.R scripts respecitively, so ensure that these scripts and all input data are in the current working directory when running these scripts.

-# RNA-motif specific activation of eIF4A1 unwinding by multimerisation
+# eIF4A1-dependent mRNAs employ purine-rich 5’UTR sequences to activate localised eIF4A1-unwinding through eIF4A1-multimerisation to facilitate translation
-This following instructions detail the Structure-seq2 analysis pipeline used within Schmidt et al. (in prep).
+This following instructions detail the Structure-seq2 analysis pipeline used within Schmidt et al. (2023) NAR.
-The Shell, R and Python scripts described were used to create Figures 4e-g and Extended Data Figures 6 e-j.
+The Shell, R and Python scripts described were used to create Figures 2H and Supplementary Figures 2H-J.

 First, ensure that the "Download sequencing data" and "Download and splice FASTA file" steps above have been carried out.
 Then process the data.
 The easiest pipeline involves downloading the <.rtsc> and <.react> files and then running the SF2_pipeline_2.sh script.
 Alternatively the raw sequencing data as <.fastq> files can be downloaded and processed with the the SF2_pipeline_1.sh script, but this will take several days and will generate very large intermediate files.
 The Filtering_transcripts.R also needs to be run to generate a flat text files of filtered transcripts with 5'UTR lengths of more or less than 100nt, or this file named "filtered_plus_100_transcripts.txt", can be downloaded from the Data folder of this repository.
 The The SF2_pipeline_3.sh and Custom_scripts.sh scripts do not need to be run for this analysis.